NickGreen99/Automatic-Hand-Tracking/README.md

 A simple Python function that uses MediaPipe Hands to detect hand landmarks in the first frame of a given video.
 It returns a NumPy array containing the (x, y) coordinates for up to two hands, each with 21 landmarks.

-### Features

-One-frame detection: This function only processes the first frame from the specified video file.

-Hand landmark detection: Uses MediaPipe to detect landmarks for up to 2 hands.

-Coordinates in pixel space: Converts normalized landmark coordinates to (x, y) pixel positions.

-Visualization: Internally draws landmarks and connections on the frame (though it returns only the coordinates array).

-### How It Works

-Initialize MediaPipe Hands: The Hands object is configured to detect up to 2 hands with a minimum detection confidence of 0.5.

-Open the video file: cv2.VideoCapture(video_path) loads the video.

-Read the first frame:

-The function converts the frame to RGB (required by MediaPipe).

-MediaPipe processes the frame to find hand landmarks.

-Each landmark is stored as (x, y) in pixel coordinates rather than normalized floats.

-Draw landmarks: Landmarks are drawn onto the frame (for visualization), but the function ultimately returns only coordinate data.

-Return: A NumPy array shaped (1, 2, 21, 2):

-1 = The single frame processed.

-2 = Up to two hands.

-21 = Each hand’s landmarks.

-2 = The (x, y) coordinates.

-If no hands are detected, the returned array will contain zeros for missing landmarks.
+This function processes the first frame of a video to detect hand landmarks using MediaPipe.
+It detects up to 2 hands with a minimum detection and tracking confidence of 0.5.
+The frame is first converted to RGB (required by MediaPipe), and the landmarks for each hand are detected.
+These landmarks are then converted to pixel coordinates (x, y).
+Even though the function draws landmarks on the image for visualization, it returns only the coordinate data.
+The output is a NumPy array with shape `(1, 2, 21, 2)` where the dimensions correspond to one frame, up to two hands, 21 landmarks per hand, and two coordinates (x, y).
+If no hands are detected, the returned array contains zeros for missing landmarks. for 10 seconds.

+This function processes the first frame of a given video to detect up to two hands using MediaPipe, converting normalized hand landmarks to pixel coordinates.
+If no hands are detected, the output contains zeros for missing landmarks.
+It internally draws landmarks on the frame, but returns a NumPy array of shape (1, 2, 21, 2), meaning one frame, up to two hands, 21 landmarks per hand, and (x, y) coordinates for each.
+The frame is converted to RGB before processing, with detection set to a minimum confidence of 0.5.
+This makes it a quick way to retrieve basic hand position data from a single frame.
 | Landmark Index | Name       | Typical Location                           |
 |---------------:|:-----------|:-------------------------------------------|
 | 0             | WRIST      | Base of the palm                           |